freeCodeCamp/devdocs/.github/CONTRIBUTING.md

 ## Coding conventions

-* two spaces; no tabs
-* no trailing whitespace; blank lines should have no spaces; new line at end-of-file
-* use the same coding style as the rest of the codebase
+Please use the same coding style as the rest of the codebase via [our `.editorconfig` file](../.editorconfig).
+Check out [EditorConfig.org](https://editorconfig.org/) to learn how to make your tools adhere to it.

 ## Questions?